tseguin715/Online-Purchasing-Behavior/README.md

 The "average profit margin per session" is the total profit divided by the number of browsing sessions.

-It turns out that from about FP=0 onwards, max profit occurs at the threshold of nearly zero, meaning that the best strategy in terms of maximizing profit is to invest in having a product on hand for every browsing session regardless of whether a purchase is made.
+It turns out that from about FP=0 onwards, max profit occurs at the threshold of nearly zero, meaning that the best strategy here in terms of maximizing profit is to invest in having a product on hand for every browsing session regardless of whether a purchase is made.
 At about FP = -0.1, the max profit (grimly) becomes zero.
 The range -0.1 to 0 is where the number of products to invest in is some fraction of the number of browsing sessions, and this is where a machine learning model could be tuned to predict the right amount of product to stock.

 ### Modelling the FP = -0.05 case: model evaluation